A coroner’s inquest in fatal medical negligence claims happens when someone dies suddenly or in unexplained circumstances.

 Why is a coroner’s inquest used in medical negligence claims?

-A coroner’s inquest is used in medical negligence claims to establish the facts around the medical negligence case.
+A coroner’s inquest is used in medical negligence claims to establish the facts around the death.

-The inquest cannot decide if medical negligence took place, only the circumstances of the person’s death.
+The inquest cannot prove medical negligence took place, only the circumstances of the person’s death.

 After the inquest, the Coroner will provide a detailed breakdown of the circumstances of the person’s death.